Commercial facilities come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.

 How is commercial property depreciation claimed?

 The building structure and any fixed assets are claimed under capital works deductions.
 Where constructed commenced after 20 July 1982, capital works can be claimed at a rate of 2.5 per cent per year.
 These deductions are available for the lifetime of the property, which can change based on the industry.
+Some industries that face increased wear and tear can claim a higher rate of 4 per cent.

 Determining plant and equipment depreciation based on the commercial industry